 Residence - There is no residency requirement at time of application.
 However, Delaware residency is required by the completion of the academy training, prior to field training.
 Troopers are subject to assignment in any part of the state.

 Driver's License - Applicants must have a current valid driver's license and at least one year of driving experience.
 An applicant with a prior driving suspension or revocation must have one year of reinstatement in order to be eligible to apply.
 Any alcohol-related driving arrests and overall driving history will be subject to review.

 Criminal Record and Activity - Any felony conviction is an automatic disqualification.
-Any criminal activity that would be considered a felony under Delaware law or the law of the state in which the activity occurred is a disqualification.
-Applicants are strongly encouraged to apply for an expungement on any past misdemeanor arrests.
-All arrests will be subject to evaluation.
+Any criminal activity that would be considered a felony under Delaware law, federal law, or the law of the state in which the activity occurred is a disqualification.
+Applicants must have all prior criminal arrests expunged before being hired.
+(Arrest or conviction for all other crimes and offenses are subject to evaluation).

-Drug Usage - Use of any illegal drug two years prior to application, or any prior use of a hallucinogenic drug, will be an automatic disqualification.
+Drug Usage - Any use of an illegal drug will be subject to review at the time the application is submitted, any prior use of a hallucinogenic drug, will be an automatic disqualification.
 All other drug use, including illegally using prescribed drugs, is subject to review.

 *Weight - Weight must be in compliance with the Delaware State Police weight chart or maximum allowed body fat percentage.
 (See Weight Standards under the Important Documents link at the bottom of the page.)

 *Vision - Visual acuity can be no worse than 20/40 in each eye, uncorrected, and must be corrected to 20/20 with glasses or gas permeable contacts; or no worse than 20/200 in each eye uncorrected and must be corrected to 20/20 with soft contacts lenses only.
 Normal color vision and normal depth perception are required.